CD – 14 tracks – 63 minutes

 Some examples are as follows:

 When searching for new sounds inside the bowels of a piano we occasionally found the sleeping Franz Liszt.
-Underneath the piano pedal, an MC5 sticker was glued to it.
+Underneath the piano pedal, the MC5 were glued.
 Unfortunately the mites have eaten all of our socially and critically-engaged texts.

 Recently, neozea, similar to indian parrots, fly above our streets.
 They are able to talk, and they scream: ‘No Guitars!’.
 Several foxes devoured the analog tapes from our old tape recorder; there are Chinese mitten crabs living inside the bass drum.
 A bullfrog has eaten up the marsh frog population that we once recorded at a nearby airport.
 Large blowflies are sitting on the guest chair in our studio lounge.